Hormones and the Pelvic Floor

 Hormones impact many aspects of our health and biology, including the pelvic floor.
-Patients of Absolute Health and Wellness experiencing pelvic floor dysfunction are often asked to visit our naturopath (in addition to our pelvic floor physiotherapist) to address some of the other causes of pelvic floor dysfunction, including hormones.
+Patients of Absolute Health and Wellness experiencing pelvic floor dysfunction are often asked to visit our naturopath (in addition to our pelvic floor physiotherapists) to address some of the other causes of pelvic floor dysfunction, including hormones.

 Hormones and Pelvic Floor Dysfunction